core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 {{fig-kudos-x-n-example-mess-one}} shows an example of how the two peers compute X and N provided as input to the updateCtx() function, and how they compute X\_N within the updateCtx() function, when deriving CTX\_1 (see {{ssec-update-function}}).

 ~~~~~~~~~~~~~~~~~~~~~~~
-   X1 and N1 expressed a raw values
+   X1 and N1 expressed as raw values
    X1 = 0x80
    N1 = 0x018a278f7faab55a